EnergyModelsX/EnergyModelsBase.jl/docs/src/manual/philosophy.md

 It can be problematic when one also wants to use investments.
 In addition, care has to be taken with respect to method amibiguity when dispatching on the type `EnergyModel`.

-The last approach is already used in the package [`EnergyModelsInvestments.jl`](https://clean_export.pages.sintef.no/energymodelsinvestments.jl/) through the introduction of the `abstract type` `InvestmentData`.
-The `Array{Data}` field allows us flexibility with respect to providing additional data to the existing nodes.
+The `Array{Data}` field provides us with flexibility with respect to providing additional data to the existing nodes.
 It is implemented in `EnergyModelsBase.jl` for including emissions (both process and energy usage related).
-In that case, it allows for flexibility through either saying process (or energy related emissions) are present, or not.
+In that case, it allows for flexibility through either saying whether process (or energy related emissions) are present, or not.
-In addition, it allows for capturing the CO₂ from either the individual sources, or alternatively from both sources or not at all.
+In addition, it allows for capturing the CO₂ from either the individual CO₂ sources (process and energy usage related), alternatively from both sources, or not at all.
-The individual data types are explained in the Section [Emissions data](@ref sec_lib_public_emdata) in the public library as well as on [Data functions](@ref data_functions).
+The individual data types are explained in the Section *[Emissions data](@ref sec_lib_public_emdata)* in the public library as well as on *[Data functions](@ref data_functions)*.
+In addition, it is already used in the package [`EnergyModelsInvestments.jl`](https://clean_export.pages.sintef.no/energymodelsinvestments.jl/) through the introduction of the `abstract type` `InvestmentData` as subtype of `Data`.
+The introduction of `InvestmentData` allows providing additional parameters to individual technologies.
+However, the implementation in `EnergyModelsInvestments.jl` does not utilize the extension through the *[Data functions](@ref data_functions)*.
+Instead, as outlined above, it dispatches on the type `EnergyModel`.